cision-ux/coding-style-guide/README.md

 File structure can be largely dependent on the type of project and framework you are using.
 However, in general all Javascript files should be placed in a `js` folder, all CSS in a `css` folder within the `stylesheets`, and all images in an `img` folder.
 LESS files should be place in a `less` folder within the `stylesheets` folder, like so `stylesheets/less/`.

 ## Code Editors
 Configure your editor to "show invisibles".
 This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.
+Adjust your default settings to indent two spaces, not tabs.

 ## CSS